alexm-dev/runner/README.md

 A fast and lightweight console file browser written in Rust

-runner is a minimalist terminal file manager focused on speed and simplicity.
+**rn - runner** is a minimalist terminal file manager focused on speed and simplicity.

 It allows you to navigate directories, view file listings, and perform typical file browser actions.